maxloopinmok/weekly-report/2023 Monday March 13 to Sunday March 19.md

-This week, I worked on the following:
+This week, I had a medical appointment on Tuesday.
+On the other days, I worked on the following:

 # Primary Task:
 - To learn how to do better programming and researching to support and contribute to our projects.